dustinpfister/blog_posts/_posts/js-onblur.md

 This is a post on the on blur event in client side javaScript, one of many events to which an event handler can be attached for an element.
 An on blur event can be attached to an element using the onblur property of an element, or a method like addEventListener to attach event handers that will fire when the bur event happens.

-I will not be going over event handlers in general in this post as I have writing a post on that subject in the past, this post will be focusing on just the on blur event and related topics such as the tab index property.
+I will not be going over [event listeners](/2019/01/16/js-event-listeners/) in general in this post as I have writing a post on that subject in the past, this post will be focusing on just the on blur event and related topics such as the tab index property.
 I assume that you have at least some background with javaScript and html as this is required in order to get anything of value from this post.

 ## 2 - On blur basic example